The Red Sox’ 10 Greatest Hitters

 One of the best pure hitters of recent times, Ramirez experienced a proficient but turbulent eight-year reign that ended with a midseason trade to Los Angeles in 2008 after several altercations with players and staff, not to mention a perceived indifference on the field.
 But it’s hard to envision any apathy in the stats he produced with the Red Sox; he hit .312 and averaged 33 homers and 102 RBIs in each of his first six years at Fenway, topping the AL in 2002 with a .349 batting average and in 2004 with 43 round-trippers.
 Ramirez was even deadlier on Red Sox opponents during the postseason, hitting .321 with 11 homers and 38 RBIs over 43 games in helping the Sox to their first two world championships in over eight decades; his 28 career playoff homers are a major league record.

 But as with Cleveland and later with the Los Angeles Dodgers, Manny couldn’t help being Manny.
-Even President George W. Bush understood, noticing an AWOL Ramirez at a White House ceremony with the Red Sox following their 2007 championship by remarking, “I guess his grandmother died again.”
+Even President George W. Bush understood; noticing an AWOL Ramirez at a White House ceremony celebrating the Red Sox’ 2007 championship, he remarked, “I guess his grandmother died again.”
 Ramirez’s insensible personality led the Red Sox to place him on waivers before the 2004 season—but despite his tantalizing talent, no one would take on the remainder of his $20 million-a-year contract.
 His difficult attitude aside, Ramirez’s legacy on the field was challenged by revelations that he, like Ortiz, was using steroids per his presence on the leaked list of players testing positive in 2003.
+He would be caught doping again—twice, in fact—while with the Dodgers, hastening the end of his career and likely tarnishing his chances to make the Hall of Fame.

 Jackie Jensen (1954-59, 1961)